theoladune/AIVC-Seminar/text/script.md

 ---

-The conditioning transform is applied only on the reference frames, and aims to capture the motion information already available at the decoder.
+The conditioning transform takes place à the decoder and is applied only on the reference frames.
+It aims to capture the motion information already available at the decoder, that is, with no transmission required.
 This information is shown as a red cube on the diagram.
 In practice, it takes the form of some abstract latent variables.

 ---